mohamad-shafeez/mohamad-shafeez/README.md

 <br/><br/>

-> ### *"I don't just build features — I engineer systems."*
-> *Actively seeking backend, full-stack, or AI/ML internship roles for 2026.*
-> *Interested in backend engineering, AI systems, developer infrastructure, and real-time applications.
+> ### *Interested in backend engineering, AI systems, developer infrastructure, and real-time applications.
 Feel free to connect through LinkedIn or reach out by email.*

 <br/>